conda-forge/lal-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `lal` can be installed with:
+Once the `conda-forge` channel has been enabled, `lal, python-lal` can be installed with:

 ```
-conda install lal
+conda install lal python-lal
 ```

 It is possible to list all of the versions of `lal` available on your platform with: